A tale of a time long gone, not even to the nearest of men's remembrance, a

 believed to be dead, whining inside the dark cell.

-And it’s still believed that a person abducted is kept inside the
+It’s still believed that a person abducted is kept inside the

 dark cell under the bridge to please the spirit and the deity of the place so